Practical guide

 How accurate is speech to text on Mac?

-Apple's built-in dictation is decent for casual use but struggles with technical vocabulary.
-Fast Dictate uses latest-generation AI models that deliver superior accuracy, especially for professional language.
-The AI also automatically removes filler words and corrects grammar.
+Apple's built-in dictation is decent for casual use and now adds punctuation automatically, but it transcribes word for word and struggles with technical vocabulary.
+Fast Dictate uses latest-generation AI models and, on top of the transcription, removes filler words, corrects grammar and restructures sentences.

 What is the best dictation software for Mac in 2026?